General Foundations of Algebra

 Ability to Reason Algebraically

-The ability to reason algebraically allows students to examine situations and organize their thinking.
-While arithmetic is generally perceived as a calculation on known quantities, focusing on finding the right answer, algebraic reasoning aims to better understand numeration by allowing the analysis of relationships between numbers to find an unknown quantity.
-This is why it is essential to develop, in elementary school, the ability to reason algebraically, especially in problem-solving situations.
+The ability to reason algebraically allows students to analyse mathematical situations and express mathematical relationships.
+While arithmetic is generally perceived as a calculation on known numbers or quantities and focused on finding the right answer, algebraic reasoning aims to better understand relationships between numbers and quantities to find an unknown.
+This is why it is essential to develop the ability to reason algebraically, especially in problem-solving situations.

 According to Driscoll (1999, p.
 1-19), algebraic reasoning includes the ability to “do and undo”, the ability to create rules to represent relationships between two changing quantities and the ability to formulate generalizations about the properties of arithmetic operations.

-The ability to “do and undo” occurs when students succeed in working backwards.
-For example, students can make use of the connections between addition and subtraction and between multiplication and division.
-Given the equation Δ + 3 = 11, a student who can work backwards understands that 3 can be subtracted from the sum (11 – 3 = 8) to determine the unknown quantity, since we have added 3 to the variable to get a sum of 11.
+“Doing and undoing” is important to the strategy of working backwards when reasoning algebraically.
+For example, students can make use of the inverse relationships between addition and subtraction and between multiplication and division to reason about an equation.
+Given the equation Δ + 3 = 11, a student who can work backwards understands that they can think about this situation as 11 – 3 because they know that they had to add 3 to the variable to get 11.
+Inversely, they know that taking 3 away from 11 must represent the variable.
 This is algebraic reasoning, since the action is performed based on thought and understanding, not a procedure for which the student cannot explain its meaning.

-The ability to create rules to represent relationships involves the ability to generalize from rules.
-For example, in the growing pattern below, the student reasoning algebraically can first recognize that at position 1, the term is composed of 1 column of 2 dots, that at position 2, the term is composed of 2 columns of 3 dots… Thus, the student can generalize and represent the relationship between the number of dots (d) and the term number (n) by an equation [for example, d = n × (n + 1)].
+Creating rules to represent relationships involves making generalizations.
+For example, in the growing pattern below, the student who reasons algebraically recognizes that at Position 1, there is 1 column of two dots, at Position 2, there are 2 columns of three dots, and so on.
+Thus, the student can generalize and represent the relationship between the number of dots (d) and the position number (n) with an equation [for example, d = n × (n + 1)].

 Growing pattern using squares.
 Position 1 : 2 squares.
 Position 2 : 4 squares.
 Position 3 : 6 squares.